-If the applicant falls within the Pupil Premium criteria, you must verify this at the point of application.
-Please attach to this form written confirmation from your child's primary school that your child falls within the PP criteria.
-All information must be submitted by and no later than the closing date of applications (Section 2.2).
-Forms submitted after this date may only be considered within the Review Process following 1 March 2022.
+If the applicant falls within the Pupil Premium criteria, you must verify this at the point of application using the Pupil Premium Section of the online Application Form.
+Please upload to this form written confirmation from your child's primary school that your child falls within the PP criteria.
+All forms and evidence must be submitted by and no later than the closing date of applications (Section 2.2).
+Forms submitted after this date may only be considered within the Review Process following 1 March 2023.